 But this runaway litigiousness and the businesses that run to other states as a result does not seem to bother many policymakers in the state capital of Albany.
-In fact, personal injury lawyer turned Assembly Speaker Sheldon Silver has repeatedly killed tort reform bills in the legislature while aggressively pursuing a liability-expanding that provides loans to litigation-ginning law firms, Speaker Silver has, among many other legislative efforts, backed bills that would make workplaces the target of "bullying" lawsuits and jeopardize the state's vitally important financial industry.
+In fact, personal injury lawyer turned Assembly Speaker Sheldon Silver has repeatedly killed tort reform bills in the legislature while aggressively pursuing a liability-expanding agenda.
+In addition to having a personal financial stake in a Buffalo area company that provides loans to litigation-ginning law firms, Speaker Silver has, among many other legislative efforts, backed bills that would make workplaces the target of "bullying" lawsuits and jeopardize the state's vitally important financial industry.